pklopping/linuxcnc-ethercat-basics/basic_digital_outputs/readme.md

 ## Required Reading

 I'm not your real dad, I have no authority over you.
-But if you're starting out your journey into LinuxCNC it would do you well to grok the resources I've linked above and especially below.
+But if you're starting out your journey into LinuxCNC it would do you well to grok the resources in the [main readme](../readme.md) and especially below.
 Some of these felt buried and hard to discover, so I'm doing my best to bring them to light.

 ### [EtherCAT installation from repositories - how to step by step](https://forum.linuxcnc.org/ethercat/45336-ethercat-installation-from-repositories-how-to-step-by-step)